 Why Follow Rules For Safe Payments?

 There is no lack of traumatizing evidence these days, proving the growing risks in online thefts.
 Sometimes it also ensures cash backs, which further encourages more of its usage.
 Be it dangling in a long line for electricity payments or mere ice-cream stalls.
 Online payments are the call for demand these days.
 With increasing demand, crimes are throbbing as well.
-To ensure a safe online payment platform, few golden rules are the requisite need of the hour.
+To ensure a safe online payment platform, a few golden rules are the requisite need of the hour.

 Although technology is developing, just like the two sides of a coin, there are pros and cons to every aspect.
 Customers surrender their secretive bank account details for an easier approach.
 It further prompts a serious threat to security.
 Taking into consideration the safety of online transactions, the article is based.

 Some people are easily tempted by many spam emails, messages of winning the lottery to earn quick.
 They even send them their account details very easily.
 This is one of the major causes of cyber theft and so much more.
 For online payments, as we have to provide our personal financial information, there are highly vulnerable chances of identity theft, security threat, financial loss, and mental trauma.

 Advancement in technology is exhibited in two ways.
-Ways in which the developers use it as their golden key to a safer lock for secure transaction, frauds search for a compatible pin to unlock.
+Ways in which the developers use it as their golden key to a safer lock for secure transactions, frauds search for a compatible pin to unlock.

 There are many types of fraud in online payments like clean fraud, account takeover, merchant fraud, customer fraud, triangular fraud, affiliate fraud, and reshipping.

 Rules For Safe Online Payments